rubenwardy/minetest_modding_book/chapters/formspecs.md

 	element_type[param1;param2;...]

 Firstly the element type is declared, and then the attributes are given in square brackets.

+(An element is an item such as a text box or button, or it is meta data such as size or background).

+Here are two elements, of types foo and bar.

+	foo[param1]bar[param1]

 ### Size[w, h]